-By now, you must have heard just how important inbound video is and how much of a focus there needs to be on it in 2019.
+By now, you must have heard just how important inbound video is to your marketing efforts.
 However, filming your inbound videos and actually implementing that into your inbound marketing content strategy plans are two different things.
 You need to know how it fits into inbound marketing, the buyer’s journey, the Flywheel and more.
 Here’s how to add inbound video content to your strategy plans.

 However, it’s important to be smart with inbound videos.
 When you’re adding them to your inbound marketing strategy, don’t make videos for the sake of it.
 When rushing, this can compromise the overall quality and this doesn’t leave a great impression.